Free school meals

 Children in Year 3 and above can get free school meals if their parents or carers get certain benefits.
 These benefits include:

-From the start of the 2026/27 school year, the Department for Education will extend entitlement to free school meals to include all children from households in receipt of Universal Credit.
+From the start of the 2026/27 school year, the Department for Education will extend entitlement to free school meals.
+This will include all children from households receiving Universal Credit.

 Changes of circumstances